SimulateDerek/hello-world/README.md

 # hello-world
 The first of many excellent repositories.
-Ready to becomea software engineer!
+Ready to become a software engineer!